asar1/iOS-Developer-Portfolio/README.md

 A lane is a group chat and it can be public, private (invite only) and anonymous with the whole school.
 Anonymous...
 IMAGINE a world where you could express what you really feel without fear of any kickbacks or judgement.
 A campus wide setting where you could discuss deeper topics and remain completely anonymous.

 ## My Role

+In the development of Lanes, I played a crucial role as a React Native developer.
+Leveraging technologies such as React Native, Maps, Rest APIs, and implementing the Atomic Pattern, I contributed to creating a campus chat app where users can participate in public, private, and anonymous group chats, providing a safe and anonymous platform for expressing thoughts and engaging in deeper discussions within the school community

 #### TECNOLGES: